Constraining the Konoplya-Rezzolla-Zhidenko deformation parameters III: limits from stellar-mass black holes using gravitational-wave observations: GW constraints on the deformation parameter of the Johannsen metric

 Tab.~\ref{tab:alpha13} shows the constraints on $\alpha_{13}$ for the BBH events in GWTC-1 and GWTC-2 with the IMRPhenomPv2 and SEOBNRv4P waveform models.
 Only the constraints with $|\alpha_{13}| \ll 1$ are consistent with our approximations.
 At the end of the table, we report the combined constraint from all events under the assumption that the deformation parameter follows a Gaussian distribution.
 The events GW170608 and GW190412A provide the strongest constraints among all single-event constraints.
 For the deformation parameter $\alpha_{13}$, BH X-ray data provide more stringent constraints \cite{Bambi:2021chr,Tripathi:2021rqs} than GW data.
+The constraints on $\alpha_{13}$ from the shadow of the M87 BH are reported in Ref.~\cite{EventHorizonTelescope:2020qrl}.